The Hawaiian umbrella bonsai (Schefflera arboricola) is a tropical tree native to Australia. The tree can also commonly be found in Southeast Asia.

 Styling umbrella bonsai into traditional Japanese styles is not encouraged for this tree.
 It is usually kept as an informal upright or encouraged to grow in small clumps with many trunks.

 It is very important to be gentle when repotting this bonsai.
 It has large fleshy roots that break easily.
-This tree does, however, respond well to heavy root pruning.
+The tree does, however, respond well to heavy root pruning.

 Potential Pests And Diseases